 Consider the purpose of this.
 Fewer players means more touches per player, while the smaller court means less area for them to cover leading to more rallies (the latter was the reason for FIVB shrinking the beach volleyball court).
 The net result is lots more contacts for all the players.

-I’ve used small-sided games a great deal in training both the EUVC and Devon Ladies teams in England.
+I used small-sided games a great deal in training both the EUVC and Devon Ladies teams in England.
 I also used them coaching Svedala in Sweden.
-No doubt I will keep doing so moving forward.
-In addition to all the added touches, I also like that working on a smaller court forces players to be more precise in their serving and attacking, and to do more problem-solving in terms of finding ways to score when there’s less court to aim at.
+No doubt I will keep doing so with teams moving forward.
+In addition to all the added touches, I like that working on a smaller court forces players to be more precise in their serving and attacking, and to do more problem-solving in terms of finding ways to score when there’s less court to aim at.

 The other nice thing about small-sided games is that you can integrate just about anything you want to focus on into the play.
 This makes them extremely flexible.